-- Water waste due to broken or defective plumbing, fire system, irrigation system, or any water accessory connected or to open or to leave open any stopcock or faucet causing waste
+- Water waste due to broken or defective plumbing, fire system, irrigation system, or any appurtenance thereto; or to open or to leave open any stopcock or faucet so as to permit water waste.

-- Service of water from any restaurant unless requested by a patron
+- Service of water by any restaurant unless requested by a patron.

 To report water waste, please complete a Water Waste report.

 To help conserve water you can visit the Conservation page, save20gallons.org, and saveourwater.com for water saving tips.
-Sign up for a free Water Wise House Call from the Santa Clara Valley Water District.
+Sign up for the free Water Wise Survey Program from the Santa Clara Valley Water District.
 Qualify and apply for Rebates on water saving fixtures and appliances.